rodamaral/smw-tas/README.md

 ***lsnes only:***

 **Input display/editor**: in readonly mode, clicking on a future input will toggle the state of the selected button.

-**Line of death**: always appear below the game area, showing where Mario or sprites die.

 **Arbitrary code execution helper**: signals when some known or useful addresses are executed, such as joypad hardware registers and common open bus addresses.
 It doesn't cover addresses, using the tracelogger is still needed.